 Whether you believe in the afterlife or not, it can't be denied that Baltimore has some great ghost stories.
-Maryland -- and Baltimore in particular -- has a lot of history, and along with that come many ghost sightings.
-Here's an overview of some of the most talked about haunted places in Baltimore; sign up for a ghost tour or go on a ghost hunt of your own.
+Maryland—and Baltimore in particular—has a lot of history, and along with that come many spooky sightings.
+If you're into scary experiences, explore some of the most haunted places in Baltimore; sign up for a ghost tour, or go on a hunt of your own.

 Fort McHenry National Monument

-This bar in the Station North Arts & Entertainment District is reportedly haunted by a fun-loving ghost nicknamed "Frenchie."
-Seen by both staff and patrons in his black-and-white wait staff uniform, Frenchie is said to have worked as a double agent who pretend to work for Nazi Germany while really providing service to the Allies during World War II.
+This bar in the Station North Arts & Entertainment District is reportedly haunted by a fun-loving ghost nicknamed Frenchie.
+Seen by both staff and patrons in his black-and-white wait staff uniform, Frenchie is said to have worked as a double agent who pretended to work for Nazi Germany while really providing service to the Allies during World War II.
 As the story goes, Frenchie immigrated to Baltimore and became a waiter who lived in an apartment above Club Charles.
-Today, he's said to make appearances at the bar -- usually after hours -- and to shuffle around bottles and glasses.
+His ghost is said to make appearances at the bar—usually after hours—and to shuffle around bottles and glasses.
 In addition to ghostly sightings, Club Charles is also a place visitors might be able to spot John Waters.

 Westminster Hall and Burying Ground